 What is Physical Therapy and what does a Physical Therapist Do?

 Physical Therapy is therapeutic treatment that is provided in circumstances where function and movement are effected by disease, injury, aging or other factors.
 It uses physical methods of treatment, rather than drugs or surgery.
 Physical therapist use a physical exam and a patient's health history to diagnosis and attempt to treat injuries and illnesses that limit the performance of daily activities.
-While managing patient's care, a physical therapist may use specific exercises, manual therapy and manipulation, traction devices, cold/heat and other interventions.
+While managing patient's care, a physical therapist may use specific exercises, manual therapy and mobilization, traction devices, cold/heat and other interventions.
 A physical therapist can be of assistance to prevent further loss of mobility by developing a plan for a healthier lifestyle, that includes exercises, that will restore functional ability and maximum movement.